ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on todo list

 **Thoughts:** Started on CSS finally.
 Gave some icons to the main projects, then spent hours struggling with making dynamic dropdowns and absolute positioning.
 However, I think I understood at the very end what I need to do

+### Day 67: August 27, 2021

+**Today's Progress**: Worked on todo list

+**Thoughts:** Happy with the dropdowns for now but could still improve it.
+However, I'm steadily becoming more familar with positioning, and getting more comfortable with em/rem measurements.